Subject-Verb Agreement

 Subject-verb agreement, also known as “subject-verb concord,” is the matching of a sentence’s subject and verb in tense, aspect, and mood (abbreviated as TAM), which translates to number, person, and gender.

-A singular subject goes with a singular verb.
+A singular subject requires a singular verb form.
+For instance:

 Incorrect Sohra play the guitar every day.